shiram/CodingDojo/README.md

 ## What I have Learnt
 + How to create a component and make it reactive.
 + How to test a components behavior and rendering using vitest
++ Created a state manager using react-redux (creating store interfaces, root store).
+This is used to manage the entire app state.